Three decades after his wife disappeared, a Virginia man admits he killed her

 Her brother, Derrick Butler, who attended Monday’s court hearing in Stafford, said in an interview that he was satisfied with the latest plea bargain.
 He said Olsen told him he is confident that Rodriguez-Cruz’s eventual sentence will be at “the high end” of the five-to-40-year punishment range.

 “Yes, I’m happy — indeed I am,” Butler said.
-“It feels good to finally be done with this.’
+“It feels good to finally be done with this.”

 Resumption of jury trials in D.C.
 Superior Court remains uncertain as victims, families long for justice